Open-CMSIS-Pack/cmsis-toolbox/docs/build-tools.md

   -m, --missing                 List only required packs that are missing in the pack repository -n, --no-check-schema         Skip schema check
-  -N, --no-update-rte           Skip creation of RTE directory and files -O, --output arg              Add prefix to 'outdir' and 'tmpdir' -q, --quiet                   Run silently, printing only error messages -R, --relative-paths          Print paths relative to project or ${CMSIS_PACK_ROOT}
+  -N, --no-update-rte           Skip creation of RTE directory and files -o,-O --output arg            Add prefix to 'outdir' and 'tmpdir' -q, --quiet                   Run silently, printing only error messages -R, --relative-paths          Print paths relative to project or ${CMSIS_PACK_ROOT}
   -S, --context-set             Select the context names from cbuild-set.yml for generating the target application